Level3-REST/site/doc/profiles/action.md

 ## Representation Mixin

-The [Representation profile](representation.md) mixin enables the Client to receive the target representation in the Action response.
+The [Representation profile](representation.md) mixin enables the client to receive the target representation in the Action response.

 ## Specifications